angelsleung/angelsleung/README.md

 <img src="https://user-images.githubusercontent.com/65578254/116649153-90a39d00-a933-11eb-9550-bdfe861e9635.gif" width="250px">

 ### 2. 🍎🍌 Fruit & Veg Goals 🥕🥬
-A dynamic JavaScript, HTML, and CSS app that promotes a healthy lifestyle by tracking users' fruit and vegetable intake and assisting users in reaching their daily consumption goals.
+A dynamic JavaScript, HTML, and CSS app that promotes a healthy lifestyle by enabling users to add food items from the database to their daily log and track their progress towards their goals

 [Live Site](https://angelsleung.github.io/fruit-and-veg-goals) / [Source Code](https://github.com/angelsleung/fruit-and-veg-goals)